Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Problem Setup and Implementation Details

 \subsection{The superiorization algorithm}

-We aim to apply separately linear programming and the superiorization methodology for the data $A=(a^i)_{i=1}^m,b,c,\ell,u$ that appears in \eqref{eq:LP}.
-In the SM we chose for the feasibility-seeking algorithm the projection method of Agmon Motzkin and Schönberg (AMS) with overshoot $0<r:=10^{-3}$ as the ``basic algorithm".
-This algorithm cyclically projects onto the individual half-spaces $\langle a^i,x\rangle\leq b_i$ via (as defined in \cite[p.
-411]{polyak})
+We aim to apply separately LP solvers and the LinSup method for the data $A=(a^{i})_{i=1}^{m},b,c,\ell,u$ that appears in \eqref{eq:LP}.
+In LinSup, presented here in Algorithm \ref{supalg}, we chose for the feasibility-seeking algorithm the projection method of Agmon Motzkin and Schönberg (AMS) as the ``basic algorithm''.

+For some (usually small value) $r\geq0$, this algorithm sequentially cyclically projects onto the individual half-spaces $\langle a^{i},x\rangle\leq b_{i}$ using (see, e.g., \cite[p.
+6]{linsup}) for each individual projection the closed-form formula

 and a full sweep through all half-spaces is done by the algorithmic operator $\mathcal{A}$, which is a composition of the individual projections